wp-plugins/leaguemanager/readme.txt

 3. Adding of up to 15 matches simultaneously for one date
 4. Easy insertion of tags via TinyMCE Button
 5. Widget control panel

+== Usage ==

+= Shortcodes =
+You can display the league standings with the following code

+`[leaguestandings league_id=x mode=extend|compact]`

+Replace x with the respective league ID to display. *mode* constrols if number if match statistics is displayed (extend) or not (compact).

+Display a tabular match calendar with the following code

+`[leaguematches league_id=x  mode=all|home]`

+Substitute x with the respective of the league ID to display.
+If *mode* is missing the matches will be displayed ordered by match days (default), *mode=all* causes all matches of this league to be displayed in a single table, *mode=home* only displays matches of home team in one single table.

+You can also display a crosstable of a league with the following code

+`[leaguecrosstable league_id=x mode=embed|popup]`

+Substitute x with the respective of the league ID to display, *mode* can be either *embed*, to display the crosstable in the page/post, or *popup* to display it in a thickbox popup window. *mode=popup* is useful if you have very much teams.

+= Templates =
+LeagueManager Plugin supports templates, which are placed in

+`path_to_plugin/view/`

+If you want to customize any template to your own needs simply copy it to

+`your_theme_directory/leaguemanager`

+The template loader will first check the theme directory, so you can edit the template there.

+== Credits ==
+The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.